utsukushiihime/macon-trouble/README.md

     * Wizard => Eldritch Blast (double damage)
       * If multiple enemies AOE (area of effect)
 #### - Companion Options
-  * Up to 3 Companions
+* Companion sprite randomly generated
+* Generate random class-based sprite
 * Player can choose the companion class
 * Player can choose the companion sprite
+* Player chooses up to 3 companions

+#### - Boss Encounter
+ * Multiple enemies per encounter
+ * Give the boss a special ability.

+#### - Attack/Defense Options
+* The player now has the option to attack or heal with the companion character if the companion character is a healer.
+* The character can only attack if non-healer.

+#### - Continued Gameplay
+  * Keep record number of villages saved.
+  * Increased encounters before a boss

 ---
 ### Design Concepts: